 - Collaborate with NCMS’ Leadership College by identifying potential participants locally for NCMS, and supporting the work the participants do through the College.

-- Offer local leadership opportunities to young and/or up-and-coming physician and provider leaders, such as leading the planning/execution of aspects of WCMS’ strategic plan, championing an affinity group, and serving on one of our boards or committees.
+- Offer local leadership opportunities to early career physician and providers, such as leading the planning/execution of aspects of WCMS’ strategic plan, championing an affinity group, and serving on one of our boards or committees.

-Strategy 3: Serve as a clearing house for important local, state and national health care trends to guide physicians and providers in making sound, data-based professional decisions and to enhance their practice of medicine.
+Strategy 3: Serve as a clearing house for important local, state and national health care trends to guide physicians and providers in making sound evidence-based professional decisions and to enhance their practice of medicine.

 Strategy 4: Engage physicians/providers across the region in Legislative advocacy